-Each year the LDMG will conduct a range of exercises in accordance with the Exercise Schedule.
+Each year the LDMG may conduct an exercise activity to assist with the review of its local disaster management arrangements.
 Exercises include:

-- A functional exercise determined by the lead agency designed to test the lead agency's response coordination capability. - A table top discussion exercise, with the focus of the exercise to be determined by the District or LDMG. - An LDCC exercise with the focus of the exercise to be determined by the LDC or LDMG. - d.
+- a.
+A functional exercise determined by the lead agency designed to test the lead agency's response coordination capability. - b.
+A tabletop discussion exercise, with the focus of the exercise to be determined by the District or LDMG. - c.
+An LDCC exercise with the focus of the exercise to be determined by the LDC or LDMG. - d.
 A small-scale exercise involving the testing of a single element of the capacity of the LDCC. - e.
 A small-scale exercise involving the testing of the Evacuation Centre Management Sub-Plan. - f.
 Joint LDCC/DDCC Murweh Shire disaster management system exercise with the focus of the exercise to be determined by the LDMG and DDMG.